Continuing Education Activity

 Patients with refractory seizures who are not candidates for surgery should be considered for implantation of vagal nerve stimulation (VNS) device.
 Response rates of 35% to 45% have been reported with VNS therapy.
 Antiepileptic drugs should always be used along with them.
 If VNS therapy is effective, it may be possible to reduce the medications slowly.

 Some conditions that can initially present like complex partial seizures include the following:

 - Benign childhood epilepsy

 - Juvenile myoclonic epilepsy

 - Psychogenic nonepileptic seizures

 Patients with focal seizures have a higher risk of seizure recurrence than those with generalized seizures.
 Recurrence rates of simple and complex partial seizures appear to be the same.
 Loss of consciousness can cause trauma, aspiration, burns, and accidents.
 Associated anxiety, limitations in work, and driving add to significant morbidity.
 The mortality rate in patients with epilepsy is 2 to 3-times higher than the general population.
 Most deaths are due to underlying etiology and accidents.
 Sudden unexpected death in epilepsy (SUDEP) is more in patients with medically intractable seizures.

 Enhancing Healthcare Team Outcomes

-Seizures are best managed by an interprofessional team that includes a nurse practitioner, primary care provider, neurologist, pharmacist, and a neurosurgeon.
+Seizures are best managed by an interprofessional team that includes a nurse practitioner, primary care provider, neurologist, pharmacist, and neurosurgeon.
 Once treated, these patients are often followed as outpatients by the primary care provider.
 It is vital that the nurse and primary care provider educate the patient on safety and compliance with treatment.
 Depending on the medication, drug levels may need to be obtained regularly.
-In addition, the pharmacist should keep track of the patient medications to ensure that no drug interactions occur.
+In addition, the pharmacist should keep track of the patient's medications to ensure that no drug interactions occur.
 The outlook for patients with seizures depends on the chronicity.